aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/expose.md

 ---
-title: "Install Kuberay and Neuron Devices"
+title: "Install KubeRay and Neuron Devices"
 sidebar_position: 10
 ---

-Before properly deploying the nodepools and Ray Serve Cluster on EKS, it is important to have the necessary tools applied in order for the workloads to be properly configured.
+Before deploying the node pools and Ray Serve Cluster on EKS, it's important to have the necessary tools in place for the workloads to be properly configured.

-### Applying Kuberay Operator for Ray Service Cluster
+### Applying KubeRay Operator for Ray Service Cluster

 Deploying Ray Cluster on Amazon EKS is supported via the [KubeRay Operator](https://ray-project.github.io/kuberay/), a Kubernetes-native method for managing Ray Clusters.
-As a module, KubeRay simplifies the deployment of Ray applications through providing three unique custom resource definitions: `RayService`, `RayCluster` and `RayJob`.
+As a module, KubeRay simplifies the deployment of Ray applications by providing three unique custom resource definitions: `RayService`, `RayCluster`, and `RayJob`.

-To properly install KubeRay Operator, apply the following commands:
+To install the KubeRay Operator, apply the following commands:

 ```bash
 $ helm repo add kuberay https://ray-project.github.io/kuberay-helm/